brightakin/lendsqr-fp-news/README.md

 Redux Setup
 State Management: Used Redux Toolkit for managing application state.

-## Features Implementation

-User Authentication
-Sign Up and Login Screens:
-Used Firebase Authentication for Google Sign-In on the second screen.
-Protect News Routes: Ensured news listing and details can only be accessed by authenticated users.
-News Listing and Details Screens
-News Listing:
-Fetch news articles from the Free News API.
-Display title, image, topic, and publication date.
-News Details:
-Navigate to details screen on item tap.
-Display full news details including summary and author.
-Created a Middleware for analytics
-User Activities Logging:
-Created middleware to log user activities and screen changes.
-Used Firebase Analytics to log events.

-Over-the-Air Updates with CodePush

 Set Up CodePush

 Deployed the application with Firebase App Tester